 From the chapter organization it was clear that the quality process seems to contribute, in some way, to a better hierarchical shaping of the organizations.
 This means that fundamental management tasks like planning, directing, organizing and controlling need a strong leadership in order to aggregate all the decisions to allow coping with the strategies that will enable the Mission of the organization.
-From the chapter quality process many ideas were retrieved from the authors that considered the scope and benefits of the certification of the organizations in the global business.
+From the chapter quality process many ideas were retrieved from the authors that considered the benefits of the organizations by following a certification path.

-At last the literature review considers the connection between quality certification and the financial performance.
+At last this literature review considers the connection between quality certification and the financial performance.